Debasish616/eth-denver-backend/eth-denver-frontend/README.md

 5. Alternatively, clicking "Mint All Test Tokens" to mint all tokens at once

 The tokens will appear in their MetaMask wallet with the correct balance after minting is successful.

+## Delta-Neutral Hedging System

+NexusArb implements a sophisticated delta-neutral hedging strategy to maintain stablecoin stability.
+See [README-HEDGING.md](./README-HEDGING.md) for detailed documentation of the hedging components.

+## EigenLayer AVS Integration

+We've built a novel Actively Validated Service (AVS) on EigenLayer that provides decentralized verification and security for our delta-neutral hedging operations.
+This allows NexusArb to leverage Ethereum's economic security through restaking.

+Key features of our EigenLayer AVS:
+- Decentralized position verification by EigenLayer operators
+- Cryptographic proofs of delta-neutrality
+- Slashing conditions for malicious operators
+- Transparent risk assessment for stablecoin users

+See [README-EIGENLAYER-AVS.md](./README-EIGENLAYER-AVS.md) for comprehensive documentation on our EigenLayer integration, including technical architecture, implementation details, and deployment instructions.

 ## Running the Application